-When it's time to get a few highlights in your hair, you have a choice between traditional foils and balayage, or hair painting.
+When it's time to get a few highlights in your hair, you have a choice between traditional foil highlights and balayage, also know as hair painting.
 There's a difference between the two techniques and each has their own advantages, depending on the style you're going for.
+Need help deciding between the two?
+We're breaking down the details on foil highlights vs balayage.

 Many stylists and colorists are skilled in both and can help you decide which will achieve your desired look.
 And yet, it's also fun to explore your options before you hit the salon.
 Let's explore what's possible with these two popular highlighting methods.